KeironO/scuffed-kv/README.md

 # scuffed-kv

-Low performance and non-distributed KV store w/ REST API
+Scuffed-kv is a low performance and non-distributed key-value store accessible through an HTTP API, that is built around a modular configuration to enable features on the fly.

+## Getting Started

+### Docker Deployment

+## Documentation

+## Command Line Interface